ZoneMinder/zoneminder/README.txt

 Note that multiple messages can be sent at once and should  be LF  or CRLF delimited.
-This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as 'glue' to help ZoneMinder interface with other systems.
+This script is not necessarily intended to  be  a  solution in itself, but is intended to be  used  as `glue' to help ZoneMinder interface with other systems.

 zmcontrol-*.pl - These are a set of example scripts which  can be  used  to control Pan/Tilt/Zoom class cameras.
 Each  script